`

 Below is the complete car maintenance checklist that will assist you in maintaining your vehicle and in increasing its life.

-Frequency: Every 3,000–7,500 miles it is necessary to change up the engine oil and filter it or do it according to the recommendation done by the company center of your vehicle producer.
+Frequency: Every 3,000–7,500 miles it is necessary to change up the engine oil and filter it or do it according to the recommendation of the company centre of your vehicle producer.

 Why It Matters: Oil lubricates your engine’s moving parts, reduces friction, and stops overheating.
 Over time, the oil breaks down, and the clear-out gets clogged, so it’s important to replace them often.